shirinyamani/transformer-network/README.md

 ## Word to Vector(word2vec)

 Each of the vectors associated with the given words is often called **Embedding**!
-So the idea of **embedding** is to **map the words to a vector or to embed a word in a vector** space!
+So the idea of **Embedding** is to **map the words to a vector or to embed a word in a vector** space!
 <img src="./img/w2vec2.png">

 So the idea is basically mapping each and every word to a vector!
+Subsequently, getting the vector form of each word, right?

 <img src="./img/w2vec.png">